SignTools/SignTools/INSTALL.md

 # this should also match the job timeout in the builder
 sign_timeout_mins: 10
 # this protects the web ui with a username and password
-# definitely enable it if you left "server_url" empty and are using ngrok
+# definitely enable it if you left "server_url" empty and are using a tunnel provider
 basic_auth:
   enable: false
   username: "admin"